Skip to main content

 Runner Not Connecting

-Verify the orchestrator URL (including protocol and port).
+Verify the hub URL (including protocol and port).
 Test network connectivity with curl to /api/health.
 Check machine credentials match the registered values.
 Review runner logs for specific errors (401, ECONNREFUSED, ETIMEDOUT).

 Workflow Not Executing